Parametric Mie resonances and directional amplification in time-modulated scatterers: Abstract

 \section{Abstract}

 We provide a theoretical description of light scattering by a spherical particle whose permittivity is modulated in time at twice the frequency of the incident light.
 Such a particle acts as a finite-sized photonic time crystal and, despite its sub-wavelength spatial extent, can host optical parametric amplification.
 Conditions of parametric Mie resonances in the sphere are derived.
-We show that control of the temporal modulation strength provides a qualitatively new route to tailor the far-field pattern of a scatterer.
-Two characteristic spheres are designed, providing amplification of scattered light and satisfying nearly ideally the first and second Kerker scattering conditions.
+We show that time-modulated materials provide a route to tailor directional light amplification, qualitatively different from that in scatterers made from a gain media.
+We design two characteristic time-modulated spheres that simultaneously exhibit light amplification and desired radiation patterns, including those with zero backward and/or vanishing forward scattering.
+The latter sphere provides an opportunity for creating shadow-free detectors of incident light.